Chirag-ahir/JAVA-All-Basic/README.md

   What is reflaction in java?<br>
   Java Reflection is a process of examining or modifying the run time behavior of a class at run time.

+  What is newInstance() method  ?<br>
+  The newInstance() method of Class class and Constructor class is used to create a new instance of the class.